jhudsl/GDSCN_Book_swirl/docs/no_toc/02-student_instructions.md

     <img src="resources/images/02-student_instructions_files/figure-html//1a5Da6qX9BG7Q_6XAz7MvlDyWTvssm2hWwuo1WFJXb_0_g117abafa453_0_577.png" title="Screenshot of the Dashboard for the Workspace that we want to clone.
 The teardrop button has been clicked to bring up the options.
 The &quot;Clone&quot; option from the list is highlighted." alt="Screenshot of the Dashboard for the Workspace that we want to clone.
 The teardrop button has been clicked to bring up the options.
 The &quot;Clone&quot; option from the list is highlighted." width="480" />

 1. You will see a popup box appear, asking you to configure your Workspace
     a.
 Give your Workspace clone a name by adding an underscore ("_") and your name.
-For example, \"workspacename_firstname_lastname\".
+For example, \"Workspace_name_Firstname_Lastname\".
     a.
-Select the Billing Project provided by your instructor.
+Select the Billing Project Example Billing Project.
     a.
 Leave the bottom two boxes as-is.
     a.
 Click “CLONE WORKSPACE”.